open-mmlab/mmocr/docs/en/user_guides/data_prepare/dataset_preparer.md

 ## Design

 There are many OCR datasets with different languages, annotation formats, and scenarios.
 There are generally two ways to use these datasets: to quickly understand the relevant information about the dataset, or to use it to train models.
-To meet these two usage scenarios, MMOCR provides dataset automation preparation scripts.
-The dataset automation preparation script uses modular design, which greatly enhances scalability, and allows users to easily configure other public or private datasets.
-The configuration files for the dataset automation preparation script are uniformly stored in the `dataset_zoo/` directory.
+To meet these two usage scenarios, MMOCR provides dataset automatic preparation scripts.
+The dataset automatic preparation script uses modular design, which greatly enhances scalability, and allows users to easily configure other public or private datasets.
+The configuration files for the dataset automatic preparation script are uniformly stored in the `dataset_zoo/` directory.
 Users can find all the configuration files for the dataset preparation scripts officially supported by MMOCR in this directory.
 The directory structure of this folder is as follows:

 ```text
 dataset_zoo/